Drive the Red Centre Way from Alice Springs

 “I’ve learnt this from my grandmothers, how they’ve held them and the way they tap them together in a rhythm,” Natasha says.
 “It makes that beautiful tone that is connecting with the earth, and it’s very special and emotional.”

 Natasha is talking about making music, but she could also be referring to the journey along the Red Centre Way.
-It's when you start to relax that the rhythm of the trip takes on a beauty to match the melody of the country here.
-Starting in Alice Springs and visiting Uluṟu, Kings Canyon, and the West MacDonnell Ranges, the 1135-kilometre drive is best done with a minimum of six days – but give yourself even longer and you won't regret it.
+It’s when you start to relax that the rhythm of the trip takes on a beauty to match the melody of the country here.
+Starting in Alice Springs and visiting Uluru, Kings Canyon, and the West MacDonnell Ranges, the 1,135km drive is best done with a minimum of 6 days – but give yourself even longer and you won’t regret it.

-While Uluṟu is hard to miss, many of the Red Centre's treasures are initially hidden from view, revealing themselves only as you delve deeper into the journey.
-300 kilometres' drive away, you'll find Kings Canyon, an epic landscape of sheer rock cliffs and sculpted orange rock formations.
+While Uluru is hard to miss, many of the Red Centre’s treasures are initially hidden from view, revealing themselves only as you delve deeper into the journey.
+300km away, you’ll find Kings Canyon, an epic landscape of sheer rock cliffs and sculpted orange rock formations.

 Before you get there, stop at the Karrke Aboriginal Cultural Experience for an excellent overview of the important aspects of the local culture, with demonstrations of aspects including native foods, art, and weapons.
 If you’re still hungry after a witchetty grub, Kings Creek Station across the road is a great place for lunch, with camel burgers as the specialty!